Photoluminescence Spectroscopy of Carbon Dots

 Figure 5.
 TRES of C-dots extracted with methanol from heated milk, PL intensity colour code in the graph.
 The red and blue lines show the PL decays at 490 nm and 430 nm emission, respectively.
 The inset shows peak-normalised emission spectra integrated at different times in the decay (colour code in the graph).
 Measurement conditions: λex = 405 nm, Δλem = 5.00 nm, λem step = 10.00 nm, time resolution = 49 ps/channel, acquisition time = 5 minutes/decay.

 Thermal treatment of milk is an easily available, environmentally friendly method to produce carbon dots.
 The C-dots are easily characterised in an FLS1000 photoluminescence spectrometer using the excitation-emission map option available in the software.
-Time-resolved emission spectra using TCSPC provide information on the PL mechanism and evidence the heterogeneous character of the C-dots studied.
+Time-resolved excitation and emission spectra using a tunable TCSPC source provide information on the PL mechanism and evidence the heterogeneous character of the C-dots studied.

 The FLS1000 is a state-of-the-art, modular photoluminescence spectrometer for the most demanding applications in Photophysics, Photochemistry, Material Sciences and Life Sciences.

 The instrument sets the standards in both steady state and time-resolved spectroscopy: the system demonstrates unmatched sensitivity and can be configured for spectral measurements from the ultraviolet to the mid-infrared spectral range, and for lifetime measurements spanning time resolutions over 12 orders of magnitude from picoseconds to seconds.

 Further Research on Carbon Dots…

 If you would like to read more from Edinburgh Instruments, why not sign-up to our infrequent newsletter via the red sign-up button below and follow us on social media to see our latest news, applications and product information.